 Earthing is the practice of physically connecting with the earth – walking barefoot, feeling the earth beneath your feet.
 There are many benefits of earthing.

 I have always loved walking barefoot outside.
 I walk barefoot as often as I can.
 It feels so good, especially walking barefoot on the grass and on the sand at the beach.
 I’ve recently discovered there is a name for it – it’s called ‘earthing’…or grounding.

 We’re all so busy these days

 Grounding is something we are all lacking these days.
 Everyone is so busy – working, thinking about work, worried about getting things done and constantly on our phones (or technology of some sort), etc.

 We are disconnected – we are connected by electronic devices but, ironically, disconnected from each other – from the earth and from nature.

 Just slow down and breathe

 About a week ago, I felt like I was on the verge of having a nervous breakdown…seriously.
-I was so stressed, panicked and completely overwhelmed….trying to keep a clean house, make healthy meals, spend time with the kids and my husband all the while trying to maintain this blog.
+I was so stressed, panicked and completely overwhelmed….trying to keep a clean house, make healthy meals, spend time with the kids and my husband all the while trying to maintain my business.
 Phew!
 I needed a break.

 I realized I needed to just stop for a minute and take a breath.
 So I told myself that whenever I feel panicked or feel like I can’t slow down, I’m just going to stop for a second, take a few deep breathes and start moving slower.
 I decided to stop putting so much pressure on myself.